-Contact lens device could help diagnose AMDPosted: Friday 03 March 2017 at 11:44
+Contact lens device could help diagnose AMDPosted: Friday 03 March 2017

 A transparent device that can fit into a contact lens could help to diagnose age-related macular degeneration (AMD) and diabetic retinopathy.

 Scientists at Northwestern University have created a tiny ultrasensitive device, which is capable of determining the speed of blood flow at the back of the eye.